Paris - Realm of the croissants

 Reine at Café des Deux Moulins

 Above the photo booth

 Gare Du Nord is the third busiest train station in the world.
-Film buffs remember it from the movie Amelie, but remember that footage from the Gare du Nord and the Gare de l'Est is mixed throughout the film.
+Film buffs may remember it from the movie Amelie, but the footage from the Gare du Nord and the Gare de l'Est is mixed throughout the film.